AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 ----------------------------------------

-When a subprogram is manipulating data structures, it's often as important to specify what changes than what doesn't change.
+When a subprogram is manipulating data structures, it's often as important to specify what changes as what doesn't change.
 Let's take the example of a simple procedure manipulating a record representing registers:

 .. code-block:: ada